wangyePHD/PKM_WY/notes/02_Projects.01_Arxiv.md

 * SpeedUpNet: A Plug-and-Play Hyper-Network for Accelerating Text-to-Image Diffusion Models，2023年12月15日10:50:17
 * Semantic-Driven Initial Image Construction for Guided Image Synthesis in Diffusion Model，2023年12月15日10:50:46
 * Local Conditional Controlling for Text-to-Image Diffusion Models，2023年12月15日10:51:12
+* Your Student is Better Than Expected: Adaptive Teacher-Student Collaboration for Text-Conditional Diffusion Models，2023年12月19日19:38:06
+* Rich Human Feedback for Text-to-Image Generation，2023年12月19日19:39:01

 ## Inpainting
 * A Task is Worth One Word: Learning with Task Prompts for High-Quality Versatile Image Inpainting，2023年12月7日12:40:45